 - 1. When sending assistance to another co-op make sure your personnel has:

 - a.
 Contact names and numbers of the requesting co-op;

 - b.
 Contact names and numbers for their home co-op and a means to call, possibly including cell phones and satellite phones;

 - c.
 Directions, including information on road conditions and closures;

 - d.
 Sufficient cash and possibly a company credit card.
 In the event your crews run short of cash, arrangements should be made with the host co-op manager or his representative for additional funds;

 - e.
 An estimate of the amount of time they are expected to stay at the requesting co-op;

 - f.
 Enough food and water for the first few days;

 - g.
 Sun screen;

 - h.
 Bug spray;

 - i.
 Bedding;

 - j.
 Equipment for night work;

 - i.
 Extra lights

 - ii.
 Flash lights with extra batteries

 - iii.
 Reflective vests

 - iv.
 Reflective cones

 - k.
 Foul weather gear;

 - 1. Chain saws and chain saw chaps;

 - m.
 Shots for personnel, such as tetanus;

 - n.
 Extra gloves both leather and rubber;

 - o.
 Extra safety glasses; and

 - p.
 Extra grounds.

 - 2. When sending several crews, it is suggested that you send a supervisor to coordinate the activities of your crews, handle petty cash, and perform other managerial duties.

 - 3. When sending several crews you should also consider sending a mechanic with an equipped mechanic's truck.

-- 4. Provide the relevant crew intake information to FECA, if at all possible, in an Excel spreadsheet in the Providing Assistance Format.
-FECA will forward all information provided by the assisting co-op to the statewide association that is requesting help.
+- 4. Input the crew information into the Cooperative Mutual Aid web based program.
+If this is not possible for some reason, or if we are sending help to a state that does not use the program, Pprovide the relevant crew intake information to FECA, if at all possible, in an Excel spreadsheet in the Providing Assistance Format.
+FECA will forward all information provided by the assisting co-op to the statewide association that is requesting help through the Cooperative Mutual Aid web based program or in a spreadsheet.

 - 5. Assisting crews may be called home at any time by their co-op's management.
 In addition, the assisting co-op may elect to rotate their crew personnel as they deem necessary.
-These crew rotations should be coordinated with FECA, and FECA will coordinate with the statewide association of the co-op you are assisting.
+These crew rotations should be coordinated with FECA,

+and FECA will coordinate with the statewide association of the co-op you are assisting.